-Thankfully 2014 has seen plenty of good alternatives to the big two, from impressive Windows tablets to super-cheap budget tablets and even viable supermarket special alternatives (we're looking at you, Tesco Hudl).
+2014 saw plenty of good tablets, from impressive Windows tablets to super-cheap budget tablets and even viable supermarket special alternatives.
+And we're sure there will be plenty more new additions in 2015, starting at CES this month.

-Read on to see our pick of the best tablets you can buy.
+Read on to see our pick of the best tablets you can buy and should be considering if you're in the market for a tablet right now.
 We've split our choices by size - the best 10in tablet and the best 7in tablet (or thereabouts) - and given you a few others worthy of your consideration in to the bargain.

 Click through to read the full reviews on each products, see pictures, tech specs and compare the latest live prices.